 THU 31 JAN | BLACK BOX | DOORS 8PM, £12 (£8 conc.)
 BOOK HERE

-Gyða Valtýsdottir is the founding member of one of the biggest success stories in the history of Icelandic music, mūm.
-Her Epicycle project is the product of those teenage years and the time thereafter, honing and growing into the musician she is today.
+Gyda Valtýsdottir is the founding member of one of the biggest success stories in the history of Icelandic music, mūm.
+The Epicycle project is the product of those teenage years, honing her craft and growing as an artist.

-We are delighted to present this truly remarkable project as Gyða Valtýsdottir’s presents Epicycle to Belfast audiences.
+We are delighted to present this truly remarkable project as Gyda Valtýsdottir’s presents Epicycle to Belfast audiences.
 Support on the night comes from FEARS.

 Fears is Belfast based musician and producer Constance Keane.
 Combining reflective electronics, acoustic samples, and haunting vocals with organic visuals, Fears invites the listener on an ethereal journey.